michaelmoney/SiaraBot/README.md

 ## Example of usage SiaraBot

-### How to print all available phrases?
+### How to print all available commands?

-To see all available phrases, type:
+To see all available commands, type:

 ```
 !help